ADMISSIONS ARRANGEMENTS FOR ACADEMIC YEAR 2021-2022

 Admissions Criteria for Other Applicants

-Category 1 Looked After Children or Previously Looked After Children who are baptised Catholics or who have been received into the Catholic Church.
-(Please refer to 15 and 16).
+Category 1 Looked-After Children or Previously Looked-After Children who are baptised Catholics or who have been received into the Catholic Church.
+(Please refer to paragraphs 16 and 17).

-Category 2 Baptised Catholic children of parents living within the parish of St. John the Baptist, Andover, who have a Supplementary Information Form signed by a parish priest confirming their weekly attendance at Sunday (or Saturday evening) Mass, at the point at which it is submitted (Please refer to 21.a and b).
+Category 2 Baptised Catholic children of parents living within the parish of St. John the Baptist, Andover, who have a Supplementary Information Form signed by a parish priest confirming their weekly attendance at Sunday (or Saturday evening) Mass, at the point at which it is submitted (Please refer to paragraph 14).

-Category 3 Baptised Catholic children of parents living within the parish of St. John the Baptist, Andover, who have a Supplementary Information Form signed by a parish priest confirming their attendance at Sunday (or Saturday evening) Mass at least monthly, at the point at which it is submitted (Please refer to 21.a and b).
+Category 3 Baptised Catholic children of parents living within the parish of St. John the Baptist, Andover, who have a Supplementary Information Form signed by a parish priest confirming their attendance at Sunday (or Saturday evening) Mass at least monthly, at the point at which it is submitted (Please refer to paragraph 14).

-Category 5 Baptised Catholic children living outside the Parish of St John the Baptist, Andover who have a Supplementary Information Form signed by a parish priest confirming their weekly attendance at Sunday (or Saturday evening) Mass, at the point at which it is submitted (Please refer to 21.a and b).
+Category 4 Baptised Catholic children living outside the Parish of St John the Baptist, Andover who have a Supplementary Information Form signed by a parish priest confirming their weekly attendance at Sunday (or Saturday evening) Mass, at the point at which it is submitted (Please refer to paragraph 14).

-Category 6 Baptised Catholic children living outside the Parish of St John the Baptist, Andover who have a Supplementary Information Form signed by a parish priest confirming their monthly attendance at Sunday (or Saturday evening) Mass, at the point at which it is submitted (Please refer to 21.a and b).
+Category 5 Baptised Catholic children living outside the Parish of St John the Baptist, Andover who have a Supplementary Information Form signed by a parish priest confirming their monthly attendance at Sunday (or Saturday evening) Mass, at the point at which it is submitted (Please refer to paragraph 14).

-Category 8 Other Baptised Catholic children.
-(Please refer to 21.b)
+Category 6 Other Baptised Catholic children.
+(Please refer to paragraph 14).

-Category 11 Members of other Christian Churches.
-(Please refer to 21.c)
+Category 8 Members of an Eastern Christian Church.
+(Please refer to paragraph 15).

 Definitions and Explanatory Notes

-20. Children of UK Service personnel and other Crown Servants.
+22. Children of UK Service personnel and other Crown Servants.
 Children of UK Service personnel or other Crown servants returning from overseas will be considered in advance of the move.
 If the parents can provide an official letter confirming the relocation date and a unit postal address or quartering address, the new address will be accepted as the address for the application.
-(Please refer to 21.d)
+(Please refer to 23.d)

 Supporting Documentation Required